-During the preclinical year, students take courses in applied medical and clinical preparatory sciences.
-With the extensive resources provided by the university, we provide up-to-date, clinically relevant information that students will be able to apply in their clinical rotations and throughout their careers.
+During the didactic phase, students take courses in applied medical and clinical sciences.
+With the extensive resources provided by the University, students are provided with up-to-date, clinically relevant information that is applied during their clinical rotations and throughout their career.

 Clinical Phase (12 months, 52 units)

 During the clinical phase, students have the opportunity to interact with people from diverse populations.
 From the inner city to the suburbs, students complete a total of eight clinical rotations.
 Here, they participate in supervised clinical practice experiences in a wide variety of settings.
 This allows students to refine their clinical skills in preparation for service to the community.
 Students also complete two didactic courses during the clinical phase, PA Professional Issues and Capstone.

 - Family Medicine

 - Emergency Medicine

 - Elective (from a growing list of more than 40 specialties)

 Clinical rotations are within a 100-mile radius of the LLU campus unless students apply for distant sites (see below).
 Housing and transportation are the responsibility of the student except for a small number of inpatient rotations for which housing is provided.